Non-ending dirty game of horse-trading and law

 The boxes of cash will still move from one sector to the other in Islamabad.
 The latest horse-trading video has shaken the base of our political system and there is a public demand for its investigation by a judicial commission.
 I had already written much before this horse-trading video that the votes are on auction in Pakistan at every stage of the election process.
 The statement of the prime minister that he was approached by someone and offered money was, in fact, a preamble to a crime, as offering or taking bribe by a public office-holder or a government servant is a cognizable offence punishable under the provisions of Sections 161-165A of Pakistan Penal Code and Section 5(2) of Prevention of Corruption Act 1947.

+I had stated in my article dated 2nd February 2021 that it is a well-known principle of socioeconomic studies that ill-gotten money always imbalances the socio-economic structure with irreversible negative impacts in all walks of life including our ballot and the election process.
+The parliament becomes the symbol of the status of those who have money except the few who manage to slip into parliament perchance.
+I am not hurting anybody, but I know many of the public representatives have confessed in private that they are in parliament for social status and this status has become a helping hand in their business.
+How they got the status was visible in the video of horse-trading, showing the mountain of Rs 5,000 notes being given and accepted without fear of law and God.

+Whoever offered himself for sale and whoever bought the horses was nothing but an act of crime.
+Unfortunately, the statement of the prime minister has enhanced the horse-trading price to Rs 70 crore and now a senator entering the Senate will look like a senator valuing Rs 70 crore, which is insulting and shameful for the parliament.
+It is again unfortunate that the ill-gotten money has attained more attraction, which has the power to purchase anybody in our society and only the price varies.
+This unfortunate evil has crept into our system and it may take years to weed out this evil from our society.

 The political sale and purchase started in 1985 and the first victim happened to be PM Junejo and thereafter it was Shaheed Mohtarma Benazir Bhutto.
 However, this horse-trading could not complete its conclusive circle, courtesy Gen Babar, the then special assistant to the prime minister.
-According to media reports, in Balochistan, even the Balochistan Awami Party (BAP) a coalition partner of the PTI government in the federation, is protesting against horse-trading for Senate elections.
+According to media reports, in Balochistan, even the Balochistan Awami Party (BAP) a coalition partner of the PTI government in the federation is protesting against horse-trading for Senate elections.
+Ironically, our nation has short memories and politics continues to move with both friends and foes and Pakistan is the best model of such unethical politics and perhaps someone will invent a political app on the horse-trading of Pakistan.

 The present horse-trading video is likely to prove detrimental in the FATF as such big cash is seen out of the banking system.
 Tracking it back to the original sponsor of this horse-trading is not difficult as the FIA can track it overnight only if the government of the time is serious to reach its source of funding.
 Please mark my words that there will be more videos of the present ongoing horse-trading, which will be shocking the common man.